The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Discussion

-In this work, we have built a model that can help explain the mechanics of bank runs in relation to structural vulnerabilities of the balance sheet, i.e., a large share of uninsured liabilities, accounting rules that may initially `hide' revaluation risk of bank assets, and insufficient liquidity buffers to cover funding withdrawals, especially in the presence of fire-sale risk.
+In this work, we have built a model that can help explain the mechanics of bank runs in relation to structural vulnerabilities of the bank balance sheet, i.e., a large share of uninsured liabilities, accounting rules that may initially `hide' revaluation risk of bank assets, and insufficient liquidity buffers to cover funding withdrawals, especially in the presence of fire-sale risk.
 The parsimonious setup of the model makes it straightforward to devise simple indicators of banks' exposure to run risks, as quantified by equilibrium withdrawals of funding that are easily computed via our explicit algorithm.

 By inputting publicly available balance sheet data, the model allows us to analyze the build-up of run risk at SVB in the years before its collapse.
 First, we demonstrate that, during 2022, its balance sheet composition and growth were creating conditions for an imminent bank run.
-Whether this applies already at the beginning of 2022 or later in the year, and whether it comes with illiquidity or insolvency implications, depends on investors' perception about unrealized losses materialising or not and on the volume of cash that could be raised by liquidating securities portfolios, i.e., on the sensitivity of market prices to the volume of off-loaded securities.
-Second, we show that SVB's choice to park most of deposits in HtM asset portfolios violated prudent risk management principles, as the bank lost its ability to mobilise liquidity necessary to prevent a rational run by depositors.
+Whether this applies already at the beginning of 2022 or later in the year, and whether it comes with illiquidity or insolvency implications, depends on investors' perception about unrealized losses materializing or not and on the volume of cash that could be raised by liquidating securities portfolios, i.e., on the sensitivity of market prices to the volume of off-loaded securities.
+Second, we show that SVB's choice to park majority of deposits in HtM asset portfolios violated prudent risk management principles, as the bank lost its ability to mobilize liquidity necessary to prevent a rational run by depositors.
 Finally, we are able to monitor when and how liquidity problems transform from manageable, meaning that they are avoidable by investing new deposit volumes into AfS assets, to a state where default is imminent.
-Notably, with a representative sample of three other US banks, we demonstrate that our conclusions about SVB are robust.

 In closely related recent works, the empirical findings of \cite{Granja2023} and \cite{Kim2023} have cast doubt on whether---or at least to what extent---banks take seriously the intent and ability to hold HtM assets until they mature.
 Our conclusions reveal that, under reasonable assumptions, such negligence was indeed foreboding of SVB's failure when one factors in a simple model of depositor runs---with the implied outcomes being detrimental already throughout 2022.
 Additional case studies for banks in other jurisdictions could provide further insights.